Skip to main content

 Small Cadet Wing

 Det 590 is considered a “Small Detachment” by AFROTC which means you really get to know your fellow cadets and get direct mentorship from Cadre.
 The training is unparalleled.
-It’s also a great way to get more involved, more quickly.
+It’s also a great way to get more involved, quicker.
 For example, freshmen routinely hold formal positions in the Cadet Wing meaning you will be empowered to impact your unit from the start.
 Furthermore, you will having many more opportunities in Color Guard, Arnold Air Society, and for trips across the US!
 You can’t find those opportunities anywhere else.

 Convenient Location